-4. Implications
+4. IMPLICATIONS

-Financial: There are no financial implications for North Ayrshire as the service is provided with Scottish Government ring fenced funding for CPOs.
-Human Resources: There are no Human Resource implications.
-Legal: The legislation for CPOs is set out in the Criminal Justice and Licensing (Scotland) Act 2010 and North Ayrshire is complying with the legal requirements of CPOs.
+Financial : There are no financial implications for North Ayrshire as the service is provided with Scottish Government ring fenced funding for CPOs.
+Human Resources : There are no Human Resource implications.
+Legal : The legislation for CPOs is set out in the Criminal Justice and Licensing (Scotland) Act 2010 and North Ayrshire is complying with the legal requirements of CPOs.
 Equality: There are no apparent equality implications of CPOs.
-Children and Young People:

-Environmental & Sustainability: There are no negative environmental implications from the introduction of CPOs.
+Environmental & There are no negative environmental implications from the Sustainability : introduction of CPOs.
 Indeed, some of the work undertaken undoubtedly benefits the environment of North Ayrshire.
-Key Priorities: None Community Benefits: As indicated in the CPO annual report, there are significant community benefits from CPOs.
-Over the past six years there has been an increasing awareness across North Ayrshire of Unpaid Work, as evidenced in the report by the People's Panel Survey.
-This has been helped by the range of work carried out in the communities across North Ayrshire, the promotion of Unpaid Work by Elected Members and the positive news stories about Unpaid Work that are published by the local press.
+Key Priorities : None Risk Implications : None Community Benefits : As indicated in the CPO annual report, there are significant community benefits from CPOs.